Johnnybar/opinary-widget/README.md

     <link rel="stylesheet" href="./dist/index.css">
 ```

-<u> sure that "questionId" is unique to each widget to prevent votes being stored and counted simultaneously for multiple polls.</u>
+**Make sure that "questionId" is unique to each widget to prevent votes being stored and counted simultaneously for multiple polls**

 **Summary of technical choices:**